 {\bf 1.} The neutron, a long-known particle which constitutes half of the mass in our bodies, may still reserve many surprises.
 While the free neutron is unstable, there still remains a problem to understand what is its true lifetime.
 According to to Standard Model (and common wisdom of baryon conservation) the neutron can have only $\beta$-decay $n\to pe\bar\nu_e$ (including the subdominant daughter branch of radiative decay $n\to pe\bar\nu_e \gamma$ with the photon emission).
 Hence, its lifetime can be measured in two different ways, known as the trap and beam methods.
 The trap experiments are based on disappearance of the ultra-cold neutrons (UCN) stored in material or magnetic traps.
-They measure the true lifetime $\tau_n$, equivalent to its total decay width $\Gamma_n = \tau_n^{-1}$, via counting the survived UCN for different storage times and reproducing the exponential time dependence $\exp(-t/\tau_n )$ after accurately estimating and subtracting other effects of the UCN loses related to wall absorption, up-scattering etc. The beam experiments are the appearance experiments, measuring the $\beta$-decay width $\Gamma_\beta$ by counting the protons produced via decay $n\to pe\bar\nu_e$ in the monitored beam of cold neutrons.
+They measure the true lifetime $\tau_n$, equivalent to its total decay width $\Gamma_n = \tau_n^{-1}$, via counting the survived UCN for different storage times and reproducing the exponential time dependence $\exp(-t/\tau_n )$ after accurately estimating and subtracting other effects of the UCN losses related to the wall absorptions, up-scattering etc. The beam experiments are the appearance experiments, measuring the $\beta$-decay width $\Gamma_\beta$ by counting the protons produced via decay $n\to pe\bar\nu_e$ in the monitored beam of cold neutrons.
 Clearly, in the absence of new physics both methods should measure the same value, $\Gamma_n = \Gamma_\beta$.

-However, as it was realized quite a time ago \cite{Serebrov:2011}, the neutron lifetimes measured with two methods are quite in tension.
-After re-analyzing the results of previous experiments and performing new measurements with increased precision, this discrepancy became more evident \cite{Wietfeldt:2014}.
-This makes the situation more enigmatic.
+However, as it was noticed quite a time ago \cite{Serebrov:2011}, the neutron lifetimes measured with two methods have some discrepancy.
+Careful re-analysis of the previous experimental results and new measurements with increased precision rendered this discrepancy more evident \cite{Wietfeldt:2014}.